-Moods play an important role in our lives and decision making, they are generally defined in two ways: positive or negative.
-Interestingly, moods are basically long-term emotional states that are not the same as emotions.
+Moods play an essential role in our lives and decision making.
+They are generally defined in two ways: positive or negative - good mood or a bad mood.
+Interestingly, moods are basically long-term emotional states.
+But they're not the same as emotions.

 Essentially we are either in a good or bad mood.

-In order to appreciate a good mood, we must be aware of how we are feeling and keep our emotions in check.
+To appreciate a good mood, we must be aware of how we feel and keep our emotions in check.

-Being in good mood helps us reach our goals and fulfill our needs.
-An example of this occurs just after you work out or exercise when endorphins are released in your body.
-Your mind sends you a message to let you know you feel great, you made an excellent decision and are on your path to reach your goals.
+Endorphins are released in your body, and you're feeling positive, strong, and happy.
+Maybe you're experiencing that elusive "runner's high."
+Your mind sends you a message to let you know you feel great, you made an excellent decision, and are on your path to reach your goals.

 Understanding the difference between moods and emotions.

-Moods can be deceiving so recognizing them can have an impact on our outlook and emotions.
+Moods can be deceiving.
+Recognizing them can have an impact on our outlook and emotions.
 They prompt us to take a step back and consider the rational side of our emotions and decisions.

 Interestingly, good moods are known to create irrational and exuberant behaviour at times.
-As we become more emotionally intelligent we understand our moods and emotions better, which can reduce the regret that can follow a good mood decision.
+As we become more emotionally intelligent, we understand our moods and emotions better, reducing the regret that can follow a good mood decision.